apogeecode/apogee-playground-docs/docs/Getting_Started/signin.en.md

 1. Open the Apogee Playground app
 2. Tap on the **"Forgot Password"** button
 3. Enter your email address and tap the **"Send Instructions"** button
-4. Open your email inbox (**do not close Apogee Playground app**) and look for an email with the subject *"Apogee Playground - Password Reset"*
+4. Open your email inbox (**do not close Apogee Playground app**) and look for an email with the subject *"Apogee-Forgot-Password"*
-5. Copy the One-Time Passcode in the email
+5. Copy the One-Time Passcode (will be referred as OTP) in the email
 6. Switch back to Apogee Playground app
 7. Enter your OTP and tap **"Verify OTP"** button
 8. Enter your new password and then tap **"Update"** button